Utah Annual Report for an LLC

 The Utah Annual Report costs $18 each year.
 This filing fee is paid every year for the life of your LLC.

-The Utah Annual Report deadline is the last day of your LLC’s anniversary month.
+Utah Annual Reports are due by the last day of your LLC’s anniversary month.

-For example, let’s say the Division of Corporations approved your LLC on March 12, 2023.
-So March 12 is your LLC anniversary date and March is your anniversary month.
-And your Annual Report would be due by March 31 every year after that.
+For example, let’s say the Division of Corporations approved your LLC on August 12, 2025.
+This means that August 12 is your LLC anniversary date, and August is your LLC anniversary month.
+Therefore, your Annual Report will be due by August 31 every year after that.

 Your first Annual Report is due the year after your LLC was approved.